kristus123/bloggy/content/cv/about-me/200_who-am-i.md

 - Reading

 I am a creative and quite cheerful guy who likes to talk to people.
+And probably the only true philosopher you have met.

 // legge til hvordan jeg er som kollega